 Uma has provided an update on their business!

-12 months ago, we followed up with Uma to see how they've been doing since we published this article.
+About 1 year ago, we followed up with Uma to see how they've been doing since we published this article.

 Want to start your own business?